-When it comes to your fingers, there are various nail shapes you can choose from.
+When it comes to your fingers, there are different types of nail shapes you can choose from.
 Whether you prefer to shape your nails yourself at home or getting a manicure at the salon works better for you, the main seven types of nail shapes you can opt for are: oval, almond, square, squoval, coffin/ballerina, stiletto/pointed and round.

 We break down each style so you can find the one that suits you best.
-Whether you have long and spindly fingers or your digits are short and stubby, there is a shape for you.
+Whether you have long and spindly fingers or your digits are short and stubby and you need guidance on short nail shapes, we have you covered.

 See below for the definitive guide to nail shapes.